mdn/content/files/en-us/web/api/shared_storage_api/index.md

 #### Run

-The **Run** output gate is intended as a generic way to process some shared storage data.
+The **Run** output gate (via the {{domxref("WindowSharedStorage.run", "run()")}} method) is intended as a generic way to process some shared storage data.

 The [Private Aggregation API](https://developer.chrome.com/docs/privacy-sandbox/private-aggregation/) can use the Run output gate to process shared storage data and generate aggregated reports.
 These can be used for the following use cases:

 - [**Unique reach reporting**](https://developer.chrome.com/docs/privacy-sandbox/shared-storage/unique-reach/): Content producers and advertisers often want to know how many unique people saw their content.
 You can use shared storage to report on the first time a user saw your ad or embedded publication, and prevent duplicative counting of that same user on a different site, giving you an aggregated noisy report of your approximate unique reach.
 - [**User demographic reporting**](https://developer.chrome.com/docs/privacy-sandbox/shared-storage/user-demographics/): Content producers often want to understand the demographics of their audience.
 You can use shared storage to record user demographic data on your main site, and use aggregated reporting to report on it across other sites, in embedded contexts.
-- [**K+ frequency measurement**](https://developer.chrome.com/docs/privacy-sandbox/shared-storage/k-freq-reach/): Sometimes described as "effective frequency", K frequency refers to the minimum number of views before a user will recognize or recall certain content (often used in the context of ad views).
+- [**K+ frequency measurement**](https://developer.chrome.com/docs/privacy-sandbox/shared-storage/k-freq-reach/): Sometimes described as "effective frequency", K+ frequency refers to the minimum number of views before a user will recognize or recall certain content (often used in the context of ad views).
 You can use shared storage to build reports of unique users that have seen a piece of content at least K times.

 ## How does shared storage work?